Zam-gif/Prediction-Models-of-Schizophrenia/README.md

 In this repository, you will find a comprehensive suite of resources that demonstrate the feasibility and effectiveness of deploying predictive models for schizophrenia.

 ## GWAS with PLINK
-PLINK is a highly recognized software tool for GWAS data analysis developed by Shaun Purcell at Harvard, MGH, and the Broad Institute.
+[PLINK](http://zzz.bwh.harvard.edu/plink/) is a highly recognized software tool for GWAS data analysis developed by[Shaun Purcell](http://zzz.bwh.harvard.edu/) at Harvard, MGH, and the Broad Institute.
-PLINK 1.7 was used for analysis
+PLINK 1.7 was used for the analysis

-## Data Loading
+### Data Loading
 The Genetic Association Information Network (GAIN) data on schizophrenia were stored in the PLINK format, which is commonly used for exchanging genotype/phenotype data and is compatible with most GWAS software tools.
-PLINK formats are fully documented here.(https://zzz.bwh.harvard.edu/plink/data.shtml)
+PLINK formats are fully documented [here](http://zzz.bwh.harvard.edu/plink/data.shtml).

-## Data Processing
+### Data Processing
 Our data processing was designed to ensure the quality of the data for machine learning analysis.
 We applied quality control filters.

 The steps include: